raffmont/parsl/docs/userguide/joins.rst

 A more complicated motivating example
 -------------------------------------

-Here is a motivating example that shows ways in which launching apps from inside a `python_app` is insufficient, and which led to the development of join_apps.
+Here is a more complicated motivating example that shows ways in which launching apps from inside a `python_app` is insufficient, and which led to the development of join_apps.

 Consider a workflow where there are "sensors" which must be processed and assembled into "patches", and then all patches assembled into a "mosaic".